What is a Skin Cancer?

 What are the Treatment Options for Skin Cancer?

-Various treatment approaches are available for treating skin cancers and the selection of treatment modality depends on various factors such as the type, location, severity or of the cancer, patients’ age & health status and other conditions.
-The treatment modalities include chemotherapy, radiation therapy and surgical therapy or combined approach.
-Surgical approach is considered based on the location, type and size of cancer as well as in cases when other modalities cannot remove the tumors.
+Various treatment approaches are available for treating skin cancers and the treatment depends on various factors such as the type of cancer, location, patients’ age & health.
+The treatment options include creams for some early thin skin cancers, radiation therapy and surgical therapy or a combined approach.